 - 1. All degree requirements for specific programs as listed in this catalog must be met. - 2.
-The student must maintain an overall GPA of 2.0 or higher. - 3.
-The student must maintain a GPA of at least 2.5 in his or her major area.
+Students must maintain an overall GPA of 2.0 or higher. - 3.
+Students must maintain a GPA of at least 2.5 in their major area.
 (Major area for this purpose is the Professional Field requirements plus the Major Emphasis core area, e.g., Pastoral Emphasis.) - 4.
 Students must successfully participate in and complete any required paperwork for the scheduled Ministry Formation activities each semester of enrollment. - 5.
 All financial obligations must be satisfied in the business office. - 6.
-Clearance must be given to each prospective graduate by the administrative offices, including the dean of students, the registrar, and the library. - 7.
-Any "incompletes" in courses to be counted toward graduation requirements must be cleared by April 15. - 8.
-Applications for degree candidacy will be evaluated by the faculty but will also be reviewed by the Board of Trustees.
+Clearance must be given to each prospective graduate by the administrative offices, including the dean of students, the registrar, and the library.

+- 7. Any "incompletes" in courses to be counted toward graduation requirements must be cleared by April 15. - 8.
+Applications for degree candidacy will be evaluated by the faculty but will also be reviewed by the Board of Trustees. - 9.
+Students who have six or fewer credit hours remaining in their degree program and who are enrolled in the courses necessary for completion of that program may participate in the commencement ceremony.